A young adult member of Call to Action offers communion during the closing liturgy of the 2018 national conference. (Deborah Winarski)

-Editor's note: This is part two of a three-part series on Call to Action, which has fought for reform in the church since the late 1970s and provided an important community for "Vatican II" Catholics during a rise of conservatism in the church hierarchy throughout the '80s and '90s.
+Editor's note: This is part three of a three-part series on Call to Action, which has fought for reform in the church since the late 1970s and provided an important community for "Vatican II" Catholics during a rise of conservatism in the church hierarchy throughout the '80s and '90s.

 Our first story took a look at the challenges facing Call to Action, including an aging and declining membership and financial shortfalls.
 But a group of new, younger leaders are connecting with CTA through an innovative new program called Re/Generation, as our second story describes.
 These millennial Catholics may change the organization as they take over, however, and what such generational differences mean for the future of church reform will be explored in our last story in the series.